 Story Time: The Day Seattle Died

-With all that, as one may assume correctly, I was constantly hearing decades gone by and what was ‘dope’ or ‘da bomb’ at the time.
+With all that, as one may assume correctly, I was constantly hearing decades gone by and what was ‘dope’ or ‘da bomb’.
 My dad played guitar or sang almost all the time.
 It was my signal he was, in the very least, in a decent mood.
-My mom sang when she cooked, cleaned, and sometimes at bed (something I do for my own child and yes some of the very same songs, they’ve got their own groove in my grey matter.
+My mom sang when she cooked, cleaned, and sometimes at bed (something I do for my child and yes some same songs, they’ve got their own groove in my grey matter.
 Check out You are my Sunshine by Johnny Cash, released in 1969).

 The First Wave Hitting

 I remember watching Nirvana Unplugged in late 1993.
 Like everyone else, I was unaware that only a few months after its airing Cobain would be gone.
 I was in 3rd grade, still, when the announcement popped up on MTV (This was days after he had died and when the public learned of the news on April 8th, 1994).
 I had just turned the television on and it was already flipped to MTV, my sibling had been there at some point.
 At first, the announcement was a little crawl at the bottom of the screen and then it was an interruption of Kurt Loder releasing the information.